 6) Insufficient Number of Copies

 Some documents (such as copies of passports) need to be submitted in multiple copies.
-Remember that copies may also be required to open bank accounts, so it can be worth having extra copies.
+Remember that you will need copies, also, to open bank accounts, so, it can be worth having extra copies.

 7) Inconsistent Application and Interpretations

 As Vietnam changes its laws and processes, there are instances where laws and processes conflict.
 This is particularly noticeable with banks.